n1n4-303/n1n4-303.github.io/posts/comb-filter.md

 ## FEEDBACK

-<br />The feedback comb filter has a Infinite Impulse Response (IIR), that happens because there is feedback from the delayed output being fed to the input so it continues indefinitely as a repeating series of impulses of exponentially decaying amplitude over time.
+<br />The feedback comb filter has an Infinite Impulse Response (IIR), that happens because there is feedback from the delayed output being fed to the input so it continues indefinitely as a repeating series of impulses of exponentially decaying amplitude over time.
 In the video demonstrations you'll see a different behavior from our previous patch.
 <br />
 ![500px-Comb_filter_feedback-bw](https://user-images.githubusercontent.com/64982634/92009618-ae871680-ed40-11ea-8666-0bdd236f5910.png)
 *Fig. 5 - Feedback comb filter structure*